warrdel-erp/stones-be/md/questions.md

 ---

-1. when add freight journal entry then which reference to keep bill or SIPL.
+1. when add freight journal entry then which reference to keep bill or SIPL. [both]
-2. we are adding journal entries for freight bill as received area, but what freight bill is been added before slabs.
+2. we are adding journal entries for freight bill as received area, but what freight bill is been added before slabs. [different-entries]
 3. Account of vendor.
 4. Closing balance of vendor.
 5. Why keys are different as invoice to transaction.